2022–23 FC Barcelona season: November

-On 1 November, Barcelona ended their Champions League campaign with a 4–2 away win against Viktoria Plzeň.
+On 1 November, Barcelona ended their Champions League campaign with a 2–4 away win against Viktoria Plzeň.
 Ferran Torres scored twice, while both Marcos Alonso and Pablo Torre both scored their first goals for the club.
+Iñaki Peña and Marc Casadó also made their debuts for the club.

 On 3 November, Barça's legend Gerard Piqué announced his retirement from football by releasing a heartfelt video on his social media accounts, having enjoyed a trophy-laden 14 years at the club since returning from Manchester United in 2008, during which he played 615 games for the team.

 On 5 November, the team beat Almería 2–0 with the goals coming from Ousmane Dembélé and Frenkie de Jong.
 Gerard Piqué played his final match for FC Barcelona in front of 92,605 fans who were gathered at Camp Nou to bid farewell to the club legend who was given an emotional standing ovation.
 There was a huge banner on the pitch that said 'Sempr3' (For3ver) and a video celebrating Piqué's career was played on the big screen to the fans as well.
 On the same day, Robert Lewandowski was awarded La Liga Player of the Month award for the month of October 2022.

-On 8 November, Barcelona finished the first half of the season with a 2–1 away victory against Osasuna, with the goals coming from Pedri and Raphinha.
+On 8 November, Barcelona finished the first half of the season with a 1–2 away victory against Osasuna, with the goals coming from Pedri and Raphinha.
+Chadi Riad also made his debut for the club.
 This was the last match for the team before the mid-season break for the 2022 FIFA World Cup.